 - Accommodation of trucks, freight and transit vehicles

 The MTJ design/peer review approach ensures:

-- Adherence to proven design principles
+- Adherence to roadway and roundabout design principles

-- State-of-the-practice design techniques
+- State-of-the-practice roundabout design techniques

 - Safety: Ensure safety for all modes – pedestrians, bicycles, vehicles